July 13, 2019 / Insights Why your website is key to nailing live sport

 “I knew the game was on and at lunch I had walked past The Office Hotel and thought that could be a good option to have a couple of beers and watch the [Super Rugby] game,” said Craig, who initiated the outing.

-“When I got back to work I checked the website and I saw the game was on, so I sent a message to the boys and said let’s go and catch up,”
+“When I got back to work I checked the website and saw the game was a live and loud listing, so I sent a message to the boys and said let’s go and catch up,”

 Craig grew up supporting the ACT Brumbies and his friends, who work in the financial services industry, used to play the sport at a semi-professional level.